mahseema/awesome-ai-tools/README.md

 - [Andrew Ng’s Machine Learning at Stanford University](https://www.coursera.org/learn/machine-learning) -  Ng’s gentle introduction to machine learning course is perfect for engineers who want a foundational overview of key concepts in the field.
 - [Sebastian Thrun’s Introduction To Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120) - robust introduction to the subject and also the foundation for a Data Analyst “nanodegree” certification sponsored by Facebook and MongoDB.
 - [AI and Machine Learning Roadmaps](https://www.scaler.com/blog/category/artificial-intelligence-machine-learning/) - Roadmaps featuring essential concepts, learning methods, and the tools to put them into practice.
+- [How To Learn Artificial Intelligence (AI)?](https://www.appliedaicourse.com/blog/how-to-learn-artificial-intelligence-ai/) - provides a step-by-step guide for beginners to understand and develop AI skills.
+It covers foundational topics like programming (Python), mathematics, and machine learning, progressing to advanced concepts such as deep learning and neural networks.

 ### Deep Learning
 - [Geoffrey Hinton’s Neural Networks For Machine Learning ](https://medium.com/kaggle-blog)- it is now removed from cousrea but still check these list